-This week, as #Sunday Supper celebrates recipes with 5 ingredients or less, I could have made some simple fried artichokes in the Roman fashion – or roasted them with some olive oil and lemon.
+This week I could have made some simple fried artichokes in the Roman fashion – or roasted them with some olive oil and lemon.
 I could have thrown together a quick a carbonara with fava beans or asparagus, or any number of other dishes I love.
 But as I stared at plump rosy strawberries at the market this week, I knew these juicy babies would be my star.

 The most important thing to remember in this recipe is to throw the berries, the food processor bowl and blade, and milk into the freezer an hour or two before making the sherbet.
 If you don’t, you’ll get a smoothie instead of sherbet.
 All good, but it won’t be sherbet.